 Criteria Proposed Development (a) the size and design of the whole of the proposed development Will the size and design of the whole project be considered significant?
-The area of Proposed Development is 389m 2 (approximately 0.04ha) and is not significant within the residential and industrial setting of the surrounding environs. (b) cumulation with other existing development Will other existing project and/ or approved project be able to affect the project?
+The area of Proposed Development is 633 square metres (m 2) (approximately 0.09ha) and is not significant within the residential setting of the surrounding environs. (b) cumulation with other existing development Will other existing project and/ or approved project be able to affect the project?
 A desktop search of proposed and existing planning applications was carried out on the 4 June 2025 (refer to Appendix C).
 The search used publicly available data from the MyPlan.ie's 'National Planning Application' database, An Bord Pleanála's (ABP) database, and CCC's Planning Portal.
 The scope of the search was based within a 1 kilometre (km) radius from the approximate centre point of the Proposed Development site and limited to committed developments which have been approved by CCC or ABP within the last five years or are currently pending determination of planning decision.
 The majority of developments identified are of small scale in nature (e.g., developments such as single residential properties and retention projects) or are considered to be a sufficient distance from the Proposed Development site so as not to warrant further consideration.
 Only reasonably foreseeable developments have been considered.
-The identified relevant planning applications largely involve light industrial, commercial, and housing developments as well as installation of solar panels.
-The majority of the developments are not in close proximity to the site; there are only seven developments within 200m of the site, most of which involve the installation of solar panels and have already been completed.
-Developments relevant for this section include, for example: • CCC Ref. no. 2443306: located approximately 85m southwest of the site, this application was granted permission in February 2023 for the installation of approximately 812 no. solar panels on the roof of a number of buildings.
-Satellite images show the installation of the panels has not been completed. • ABP Ref. no. 314025 (CCC Ref. no. 2140353): located approximately 340m north of the site, this application was granted permission in June 2022 for works involving the demolition and removal of existing structures and the construction
+The limited identified relevant planning applications involve improvements to community services or infrastructure, changes to industrial/warehousing or retail properties, and housing developments, most of which appear to have finished construction based on satellite images.
+These comprise, for example: • ABP Ref. no. 313551 (CCC Ref. no 2140456): granted permission in September 2023, this development is located approximately 710m from the Proposed Development and involves changes to existing residential properties and construction of 13 no. new units, in addition to car parking, drainage, landscape, and other ancillary works.
+Construction for this development does not appear to have commenced at the time of writing this report, based on satellite images. • CCC Ref. no. 2443302: pending planning decision and located approximately 730m from the Proposed Development, this application involves changes to and additional works on an existing retail unit.
+It is possible that the construction phases of these applications will overlap with that of the Proposed Development.
+In this case, there is potential for temporary cumulative environmental effects associated with increased traffic and traffic nuisances in the overall area.
+These applications have gone or are progressing through the planning process and will, like the Proposed Development, implement standard and best practice mitigation measures to manage potential environmental impacts.
+Providing compliance with standard best practice mitigation measures on all sites, it is anticipated that the likelihood and severity of any temporary cumulative effects will be appropriately mitigated.
+Taking this into consideration as well as the anticipated short-term nature of the Proposed Development construction phase (less than two months), no significant cumulative environmental effects are likely to occur.